-Personal or corporate name of board member Reasoned statement No data available
+Personal or corporate name of board member Description of the relationship Reasoned statement No data available

-OTHER EXTERNAL DIRECTORS

-Give details of any other external directors and list the reasons why they cannot be considered proprietary or independent directors.
-Give details of their relationships with the company, its executives or shareholders:

-Personal or corporate name of board member

-No data available

-Total number of other external directors N.A.
+OTHER EXTERNAL DIRECTORS Give details of any other external directors and list the reasons why they cannot be considered proprietary or independent directors.
+Give details of their relationships with the company, its executives or shareholders: Personal or corporate name of board member Reasons Company, manager or shareholder to whom he/she is linked Profile No data available Total number of other external directors N.A.